 A bain-marie (pronounced "bane mah-REE") is essentially a fancy way to describe a hot water bath in the culinary world.
 A bain-marie is used for cooking delicate foods such as custards.
 A bain-marie creates a uniform and gentle heat around the food.

-But in every case, it has to do with using a container of hot water to deliver indirect heat, or steam, or both.
+There are a few culinary setups that can more or less correctly be referred to as a bain-marie.
+In every case, it has to do with using a container of hot water to deliver indirect heat, or steam, or both to the food.

+Probably the most common application of a bain-marie is the kind of setup used for making crème brûlées.
+In this system, the uncooked custards are poured into individual ramekins, and then these ramekins are arranged in a larger baking dish.
 Hot water is poured into the larger dish so that it comes to about halfway up the outsides of the ramekins.
 Then the whole dish is transferred to the oven and baked.

 By producing steam, which heats the tops of the custards more gently than dry hot air would do, this technique helps prevent the tops of the custards from cracking.